Israel pessimistic on Syria ceasefire, talks up sectarian partition

 Addressing the conference after he met European counterparts and Jordan's King Abdullah, Israeli Defence Minister Moshe Yaalon said he was "very pessimistic" about the truce's prospects.

 "Unfortunately we are going to face chronic instability for a very, very long period of time," he said.
 "And part of any grand strategy is to avoid the past, saying we are going to unify Syria.
-We know how to make an omelette from an egg.
-I don't know how to make an egg from an omelette."
+We know how to make an omelet from an egg.
+I don't know how to make an egg from an omelet."

-Referring to some of the warring sects, Yaalon added: "We should realise that we are going to see enclaves - 'Alawistan', 'Syrian Kurdistan', 'Syrian Druzistan'.
+Referring to some of the warring sects, Yaalon added: "We should realize that we are going to see enclaves - 'Alawistan', 'Syrian Kurdistan', 'Syrian Druzistan'.
 They might cooperate or fight each other."

 Ram Ben-Barak, director-general of Israel's Intelligence Ministry, described partition as "the only possible solution".